sammarcus/kwk-level-2-lecture-012-jquery-ui-games-teacher-l2/README.md

 ## Objectives

-Now that we've learned what jQuery can do for us visually, let's explore how far we can leverage it for logic.
-We're going to walk through building a simple game of Tic-Tac-Toe.
+Now that we've covered what jQuery can do for us visually, this lecture explores how far we can leverage jQuery to help integrate JavaScript logic with the DOM.
+This lecture aims to teach jQuery/JavaScript/DOM while building an example of a simple Tic-Tac-Toe implementation.

 ## SWBATS